gandhis1/mbs-analytics/README.md

 ### To-Do List:

-- Support day counts
+- Prepayment strings and basic fixed-penalty and yield maintenance
-- Support output of payment dates
+- Default, lag, and severities
-- Support prepayment strings and basic fixed-penalty
+- Use real first payment and maturity dates and derive loan age instead of an input
-- Support default, lag, and severities
+- Properly payment date rolling logic
 - CSV output options
 - Acquire factor data and loan terms directly from FNMA web site
 - Other speeds (CPJ, CPB)